 A personalised illustrated novel — Nom Books builds adult novels around the recipient's name.
 The humour, the details, the character — built around who he actually is.
 Whether he's a football obsessive, a serial DIYer, or a man who takes his barbecue dangerously seriously, there's a story that fits.
 The reaction when he realises it's about him specifically is reliably excellent.

 A custom map print — his city, his favourite golf course, the route he runs every morning, the village he grew up in.
 Printed in a style he'd actually want on his wall.
-Not generic, because the place means something.
+Shop custom map prints on Amazon →

 A photo book of a shared experience — a trip you took together, a season of watching his team, a year in pictures.
 Artifact Uprising produces genuinely premium quality.
 Budget around £60-90 for a hardback.